KaiYan289/RLpapersnote/README.md

 ## DICE (DistrIbution Corrected Estimation)

 This is the most popular direction in recent years (since 2019).
-This line of work tries to minimize the state / state-action occupancy between learner and expert distribution.
+This line of work tries to minimize the state / state-action occupancy between learner and expert distribution, and turn the problem into a convex optimization.
+Compared to prior works, this line of work does not require iterative update.

 * *Imitation Learning via Off-Policy Distribution Matching* (ICLR 20') ValueDice

 * *Optidice: Offline policy optimization via stationary distribution correction estimation.* (ICML 21')

 * *Smodice: Versatile offline imitation learning via state occupancy matching* (2022)

+SMODICE and DemoDICE/LOBSDICE are the state-of-the-art as of middle 2022.
+It optimizes an upper bound of state-occupancy KL divergence.

+"Despite its generality, naively optimizing the stateoccupancy matching objective would result in an actor-critic style IL algorithm akin to prior work due to the entangled nature of actor and critic learning, leading to erroneous value bootstrapping."

 * *Softdice for imitation learning: Rethinking off-policy distribution matching* (2021)